DigvijayDheer/30-Days-of-JavaScript/1. Create Hello World Function/Readme.md

 console.log(f(3, 4)); // 7
 ```

-### Differences
+### Differences:

-> There are 3 major differences between arrow syntax and function syntax.
+There are 3 major differences between arrow syntax and function syntax.

 1. More minimalistic syntax.
 This is especially true for anonymous functions and single-line functions.
 For this reason, this way is generally preferred when passing short anonymous functions to other functions.